Mikko Hyppönen

 The SoBig.F Worm

 In January of 2003, Hyppönen identified a new email worm.
-It spread via an infected email attachment, lay in wait for a short time, then surreptitiously downloaded more malicious files: keyloggers, backdoors, and spam servers.
+It spread via an infected email attachment, lay in wait for a short time, and then surreptitiously downloaded more malicious files: keyloggers, backdoors, and spam servers.

-On August 19, after a long week dealing with Blaster and Welchia, one of Hyppönen’s researchers spotted yet another SoBig variant for the first time.
+On August 19, after a long week dealing with Blaster and Welchia, one of Hyppönen’s researchers spotted another SoBig variant for the first time.

 Within a few hours, Hyppönen had written and released a program to detect and remove SoBig.F from infected computers.
 But there were still hundreds of thousands of vulnerable users, each sending and receiving thousands of spam emails — and imminently set to experience an even worse infection.